-Jesus came almost 2000 years as a baby, in humility, taking upon Himself our suffering and sin, and providing a way for His Grace to purify us from our sin and restore our personal relationship and fellowship with God.
+Jesus came almost 2000 years ago as a baby, in humility, taking upon Himself our suffering and sin, and providing a way for His Grace to purify us from our sins and restore our personal relationship and fellowship with God.

 Notice John 1:17: For the law was given through Moses, but grace and truth came through Jesus Christ.
 Notice again that the law came through Moses.
-The Old Covenant, with its emphasis on the 10 commandments, showed us that we cannot please God with self-effort.
+The Old Covenant, with its emphasis on the Ten Commandments, showed us that we cannot please God with self-effort.
 The law revealed our sin.
 We call that era the dispensation of law.